 In the early Eocene Epoch over 50 million years ago, drainage from the newly formed Rocky Mountains created what geologists call Fossil Lake.
 The climate of Fossil Lake was subtropical, similar to the climate of Florida today.
 The lake was home to palm trees, crocodiles, turtles, and an abundance of fish.
 Unique conditions resulted in some of the best preserved fossils ever discovered.
 The sediments of fossil lake were first discovered in the 1850’s near a small town in Wyoming.
 Unlike other fossil formations around the world where mostly fragments of specimens are found, these fish are most often perfectly preserved in entirety.

 Several of the rock layers contain so many fish fossils that scientists believe there were relatively frequent events which resulted in large scale casualties.
 Plant and animal life would die and fall to the bottom as they do in lakes and ponds today.
 Experts believe that the lake was so deep it lacked oxygen at the bottom.
 This prevented decomposition and scavengers from disturbing the remains.
 Storms would bring runoff from the mountains, covering the specimens with mineral rich material that would ensure their preservation.
 Each spring, tons of earth and stone are excavated to reveal the most celebrated fossil fish layers, which lie about 60 feet below the surface.

 Eostone exhibits at the most prestigious events across the United States.
 Please visit the ‘Events Schedule’ page to see where Eostone will be displaying these stunning fossils.
-If you are planning a trip to Miami, please visit the Eostone Fossil Gallery to see the entire collection on display.
+If you are planning a trip to Ft.
+Lauderdale, please visit the Eostone Fossil Gallery to see the entire collection on display.